ubclaunchpad/LP-website/handbook/onboarding/design.md

 Designers should have a presence in GitHub to know what is going on between product teams.
 First step would be to [make a GitHub account](https://github.com/join) if you don't have one!

-Second, make sure you are a part of the GitHub team [`@ubclaunchpad/design`](https://github.com/orgs/ubclaunchpad/teams/design), and check that you have access to the [Design repository](https://github.com/ubclaunchpad/design) - this repository contains (some) design assets, resources, and tracking issues.
+Make sure you are a part of the GitHub team [`@ubclaunchpad/design`](https://github.com/orgs/ubclaunchpad/teams/design), and check that you have access to the [Design repository](https://github.com/ubclaunchpad/design) - this repository contains (some) design assets, resources, and tracking issues.

-Third, make sure that you are added into your team's Github repository by your team's tech lead.

-Last, familiarize yourself with GitHub and how it works.
+Also familiarize yourself with GitHub and how it works.
 We will be using GitHub for most of our product management and asset sharing (this is where we should consolidate all assets and asset links) You don't need to become a pro right away, most of your GitHub use will be with issues and pull requests - check how those work in our [GitHub guide](../tools/github.md).

 ::: tip
 Make sure that you are **watching** all relevant repositories so that you don't miss any updates!
 To learn more about setting up your GitHub notifcations, check our [GitHub guide](../tools/github.md#setting-up-notifications).